What to Expect on a Sunday

 The worship service is designed so that everyone should feel included, welcomed, and be able to follow the service.
 Even people who think of themselves as far from faith, un-knowledgable of Christianity, and non-fluent in ‘God-talk’ should be able to follow the service and its content.
 This is never perfectly accomplished, but it is a commitment of Park Church to do its best in this regard.

-We’ll sing songs, have an opening welcome, a communal prayer, a sermon that runs anywhere from 25-45 minutes, we’ll share in the Lord’s Supper, hear announcements about what is going on at Park, and sing some more.
+We’ll sing songs, have an opening welcome, a communal prayer, a sermon that runs anywhere from 25-35 minutes, we’ll share in the Lord’s Supper on the 1st Sunday of the month, hear announcements about what is going on at Park, and sing some more.
 Depending on the service there might be different elements of worship as well, such as baby dedications, ministry commissionings, baptisms, testimonies, congregational updates, and more.
 Most of the elements of worship are led by volunteers from the community, as we believe that worship is the responsibility of the whole community.
 There is no offering plate or basket passed around, but there is wooden boxes near the entrances where you can give.
 You do not have to give money to participate in Park Church and its worship.
 However if you are regular participant at Park Church, you are encouraged to so that Park can continue to do the good work that God is calling it to…and more of it!

 One note: the Lord’s Supper can be confusing, as different church traditions have different ideas and procedures involved.
 At Park, everyone is welcomed and invited to partake in the Lord’s Supper.
 This is only because we believe that Christ’s death is for all people, and God has invited us all to Himself in Christ.
-It will be explained differently on each Sunday, but the procedure is the same at each service.
-If you choose to take the Lord’s Supper, all you have to do is walk down the aisle towards your server, tear a piece of bread off of the loaf, dip it in the wine/juice, eat it, and go back to your seat.
-There is a separate piece of gluten-free bread and juice if you have wheat or gluten allergies.
-This will be explained each Sunday.
+It will be explained on each Sunday that we do it (1st Sunday of the month).
+Due to ongoing COVID concerns, we are using individual single-serving communion packets to be as sanitary as possible.

 WHAT ABOUT THE KIDS?